rerun-modules/rundeck-admin/commands/project-remove/README.md

 Use **project-remove** to remove a project in the specified rundeck.

 *Note*: You must be on the rundeck server to run this command.
 It cannot be run remotely.
+The command requires the `RDECK_BASE` environment variable set correctly to the location of the Rundeck installation.

 Examples
 --------